CoffeeBeforeArch/pytest_guide/src/fixtures/basic_fixtures.md

     assert result == num ** 2
 ```

 When we run the test, our fixture will provide the value of `5` for `num`.
-Note, unlike with `@pytest.mark.parametrize`, test fixtures will not be shown as parameters to the test when we run collection:
+Note, unlike with `@pytest.mark.parametrize` marker, test fixtures will not show up as parameters to the test when we run collection:

 ```
 cba@cba$ pytest test_fixtures.py --collectonly